adrianmg/github-pewpew/README.md

 ## Questions?
 Ideas?
 Bugs?

-If you run into any issues or you'd like to share your thoughts, feel free to [open an issue](https://github.com/adrianmg/github-pewpew/issues) in this repository or hit me up on Twitter.
+If you run into any issues or you'd like to share your thoughts, feel free to [open an issue](https://github.com/adrianmg/github-pewpew/issues) in this repository or hit me up on [Twitter](https://twitter.com/adrianmg).

-Thanks!
+## Development

+To set up your environment to develop this tool, run `npm install`.
+You can run the tool by running `node index` in your terminal.
+Most of the functionality is in the `src/utils.js` file.

+You can also rename `.example.env	` to `.env` and add your PAT to it to speed up debugging.

+## License

+The tool is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).